 Strong passwords should have at least eight characters with uppercase and lowercase letters, numbers, and special symbols.

-Two-level authentication adds an extra level of security by requiring you to enter one time password when logging into an account.
+Two-level authentication adds an extra level of security by requiring a one-time password when logging into an account.

 Be aware of the sites you visit and the information you share